IveJ/pr/README.md

 # pr
-      Feature to calculate distance of two postion in coordinate.
+>>> 1. Feature to calculate distance of two postion in coordinate.\n distGeo.py